neural-data-science/NESC_3505_textbook/EEG/time_freq.md

 A 30 s sample of continuous EEG data, visualized in the time domain.
 ```

 Alternatively, EEG can be viewed in the **frequency domain**.
 This is done by applying a mathematical transformation, typically a [**fast Fourier transform**](https://en.wikipedia.org/wiki/Fast_Fourier_transform) (**FFT**).
-The FFT is based on a principle that any time-varying signal can be created from (or broken down into) into a set of sine waves of varying frequencies and amplitudes, added together.
+The FFT is based on a principle that any time-varying signal can be created from (or broken down into) a set of sine waves of varying frequencies and amplitudes, added together.
 Sine waves are regularly oscillating waveforms, such as this:

 ```{figure} images/sine_wave.png
 ---